-Bajus’ artworks are in numerous collections including the Moravian Art & Craft Museum in Brno, Czech Republic, Slovak National Gallery in Bratislava, Slovakia, Racine Art Museum in Wisconsin and Gregg Museum of Art & Design in Raleigh, North Carolina, and Burchfield Penney Art Center, Buffalo, New York.
-Jozef Bajus’ artworks are included also in private collections in Europe, USA and Canada.
+Jozef taught fiber workshops at the American Craft Museum, NYC in 2001, the Penland School of Art and Craft in 2005, the Arrowmont School of Arts and Crafts in 2007,2010, the Haystack Mountain School of Crafts in 2000, 2008 and Split Rock in 2009.
+His artworks are in numerous public collections including: The Moravian Art & Craft Museum in Brno, Czech Republic, the Slovak National Gallery in Bratislava, Slovakia, the Racine Art Museum in Racine, WI, the Gregg Museum of Art & Design in Raleigh, NC, and the Burchfield Penney Art Center, Buffalo, NY.
+Jozef's artworks are also included in numerous private collections in Europe, Canada, Japan, and USA.

 “It is said that nothing is new; everything has already been done.
 However, the traditional methods of creation can be moved into new dimensions by searching and experimentation.
 Experiment and chance fascinate me!